panodata/dwdweather2/README.rst

 -  Data is cached in a local sqlite3 database to improve query performance for consecutive invocations.
--  The “stations cache” is filled upon first request to ``DwdWeather.stations()`` or ``DwdWeather.nearest_station()``
+-  The "stations cache" is filled upon first request to ``DwdWeather.stations()`` or ``DwdWeather.nearest_station()``
--  The “stations cache” will not be refreshed automatically.
+-  The "stations cache" will not be refreshed automatically.
 Use ``DwdWeather.import_stations()`` to do this.
--  The “measures cache” is filled upon first access to measures using ``DwdWeather.query()`` and updated whenever a query cannot be fulfilled from the cache.
+-  The "measures cache" is filled upon first access to measures using ``DwdWeather.query()`` and updated whenever a query cannot be fulfilled from the cache.
 -  The cache by default resides in the ``~/.dwd-weather`` directory.